annalif/firstProject/README.md

 ============

 My first project to get know Git.
-Build a repository for calculating coplexity level of a programming task.
+Build a repository for calculating complexity level of a programming task.